Access credentials for interactive development work using Amazon SDK for Java 2.x

 For increased security, Amazon recommends that you configure the SDK for Java to use temporary credentials instead of long-lived credentials.
 Temporary credentials consist of access keys (access key id and secret access key) and a session token.
-We recommend that you configure the SDK to automatically get temporary credentials, since the token refresh process is automatic.
-You can, however, provide the SDK with temporary credentials directly.

 IAM Identity Center configuration

-When you configure the SDK to use IAM Identity Center single sign-on access as described in Setup overview in this guide, the SDK automatically uses temporary credentials.
+When you configure the SDK to use IAM Identity Center single sign-on access as described in Setup overview in this guide, the SDK uses temporary credentials.

 The SDK uses the IAM Identity Center access token to gain access to the IAM role that is